munificent/hauberk/web/guide.md

 Meanwhile, monsters will be attacking you.
 You are outnumbered, so try not to let them surround you.
 Attacking from the safety of a narrow corridor helps.

+### Resting

+After a scirmish, your hero has likely lost some health.
+That can be regained by imbibing magic potions, but those are in short supply.
+Instead, they'll have to rest.

+Resting requires *food*, which your hero silently automatically discovers as they explore the level.
+Every turn that you stand still will consume a bit of food and regain a point of health.
+Instead of mashing down the stand key, if you press `Shift-Stand`, your hero will repeatedly rest until they run out of food, fully regain their health, or are disturbed by a nearby monster.

+If you don't have any food, resting accomplishes nothing.
+To get food, you *must* explore new parts of the level.
+No resting on your laurels or wandering through familiar passages!

 **TODO: Archery.
 Items.**